aswathyseb/biostar-recipes/docs/Recipes.md

 ![](./images/todo/project_create.png)
 To create a project, click the `Create Project` button found at the bottom of the `Project List` page.

-This will open a form that will allow you to personilize your project.
+This will open a form that will allow you to personalize your project.

 ---
 ### Create project form